-If the Border range is undefined, it means it is inactive and any values that appear are not intended as recommendations.
+If this property is undefined, it means that this property is inactive and any values that appear are not intended as recommendations.

-Specifies the thresholds for the first-level alarm; this is not applicable to collector parameters.
+Specifies the thresholds for the first-level alarm; this property is not applicable to collector parameters.

-Specifies the thresholds for the lower numerical values deemed unacceptable for this parameter.
-Values must be lower than values for Alarm2; cannot overlap Alarm2 range or fall outside the Border range.
+Specifies the thresholds for the lower numerical values are deemed unacceptable for this parameter.
+Values for this property must be lower than values for Alarm2, cannot overlap Alarm2 range, or fall outside the border range.
 Values falling inside this range trigger warnings, alarms, or recovery actions.

-If undefined, Alarm1 is inactive, and any values that appear are not intended as recommendations.
+If this property is undefined, Alarm1 is inactive, and any values that appear are not intended as recommendations.

 Specifies the thresholds for the second-level alarm; this is not applicable to collector parameters.

 Specifies the thresholds for the higher numerical values deemed unacceptable for this parameter.
-Values must be higher than the values for Alarm1; cannot overlap Alarm1 range, or fall outside the Border range.
+Values for this property must be higher than the values for Alarm1, cannot overlap Alarm1 range, or fall outside the border range.
 Values falling inside this range trigger warnings, alarms, or recovery actions.

-If undefined, Alarm2 is inactive, and any values that appear are not intended as recommendations.
+If this property is undefined, Alarm2 is inactive, and any values that appear are not intended as recommendations.